-The EEPROM Data Memory capacity is 512×8 bits for the device.
+The EEPROM Data Memory capacity varies from 1024×8 to 2048×8 bits for these devices.
 Unlike the Program Memory and RAM Data Memory, the EEPROM Data Memory is not directly mapped into memory space and is therefore not directly addressable in the same way as the other types of memory.
 Read and write operations to the EEPROM are carried out in either the byte mode or page mode determined by the mode selection bit, MODE, in the control register, EEC.